-At the time of acceptance into the program, the Graduate Coordinator notes any deficiencies not completed prior to admission in the student's file.
+At the time of acceptance into the program, any deficiencies (e.g., incomplete program prerequisites) not completed before admission are noted by the Graduate Coordinator in the student's file.
 The Coordinator reviews these at a first meeting with the student (usually during the first semester), and includes any remaining deficiencies in a plan of study timetable.
 The student should complete all deficiencies in a timely manner, usually by the end of their first year.
 It is the student's responsibility to make sure that all deficiencies are rectified by any given deadline.
 The Thesis Advisor should note that full matriculation has been attained on the MS Student Progress Checklist - Thesis Option.